Prince-Shivaram/Open-Minds-Quotes/Open-Minds-Quotes.md

 - **The purpose of our lives is to be happy.** by Dalai Lama, A Monk

 - **Don’t take rest after your first victory because if you fail in second, more lips are waiting to say that your first victory was just luck.** by APJ Abdul Kalam, Former President of India

+- **Live as if you were to die tomorrow.
+Learn as if you were to live forever.** by Mahatma Gandhi, Father of Indian Nation